Prabalsingh00y/M2_EmbSys/Project/4_Report/readme.md

  A 16x2 LCD means it can display 16 characters per line and there are 2 such lines.
 In this LCD each character is displayed in 5x7 pixel matrix.
 The 16 x 2 intelligent alphanumeric dot matrix display is capable of displaying 224 different characters and symbols.
 This LCD has two registers, namely, Command and Data.It displays the temperature
  ## Sensor
    # LM35-
+   LM35 is a temperature sensor that can measure temperature in the range of -55°C to 150°C.
+-   It is a 3-terminal device that provides an analog voltage proportional to the temperature.
+The higher the temperature, the higher is the output voltage.
+-   The output analog voltage can be converted to digital form using ADC so that a microcontroller can process it.
+-   LM35 is a precession Integrated circuit Temperature sensor, whose output voltage varies, based  on the temperature around it.
+-
    ## Pin Description
 ![LM35 Pinout](https://user-images.githubusercontent.com/98877997/155834037-37e7b047-84a7-40e5-8b96-161c9b48a0bb.png)
 -   VCC: Supply Voltage (4V – 30V)